rahul-aravind-opti/crossmint-challenge/README.md

 4. Run a phase command:
    - `megaverse phase1` generates the Phase 1 cross pattern.
    - `megaverse phase2` builds the Crossmint logo using the goal map.
-5. Use `megaverse validate` after each phase to inspect the live map state.
+5. Inspect the live map with `megaverse status` or the Crossmint dashboard as needed.

 All commands respect the configured timeout, rate limit, and retry budget to stay within the API allowances.